The days are getting shorter, and it’s starting to get chilly out there, but birding in fall is one of the best times to enjoy the BC Bird Trail!

 Columbia Valley Bird Trail

 Fall migration means you’ll see and hear higher numbers of warblers and other songbirds around the Columbia Valley Bird Trails before they head south for the winter.
-It’s also a good chance to see the many species of waterfowl and raptors before they also leave for the season.
+It’s also a good chance to see the many species of waterfowl and raptors before they leave for the season.

 Trumpeter swans are one of the stars of the season and always look majestic as they pose for a photo.
 Lewis’s woodpecker, a regional highlight, can still be occasionally seen before the weather cools down too much.